Skip to content

 Transforming Eastern Province through Adaptation (TREPA)

 Together with IUCN, Enabel, ICRAF, and World Vision, Cordaid Rwanda is implementing the TREPA project in the Eastern Province of Rwanda.
-This 6-year project intends to restore over 60,000 hectares of drought-degraded landscapes into climate-resilient ecosystems through reforestation, agroforestry, restoration of pasturelands, and erosion control measures.
+This 6-year project supports 260,000 people with access to climate-resilient investments and restores 60,000 hectares of degraded landscapes.

 The project will promote improved clean and efficient cooking energy technologies to more than 100,000 households.
 It will also develop climate-resilient markets and supply chains to incentivise investments in forests, increase the capacity of communities to renew and sustainably manage forests and agroforestry resources, and support smallholder farmers to adopt climate-resilient agriculture.